OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: OMNIQUERY: AUGMENTING CAPTURED MEMORIES

 \subsection{Implementation Details}

-To deduplicate images as people tend to capture similar content multiple times, we use CLIP \cite{radford2021learningtransferablevisualmodels} to encode images to embeddings and calculate the similarities between images and merge those exceed the similarity of 0.85.
+To deduplicate images and videos as people tend to capture similar content multiple times, we use CLIP \cite{radford2021learningtransferablevisualmodels} to encode images (or the first frame of videos) into embeddings, calculate the similarities between images, and merge those with the similarity above 0.85.
 We use the Google Cloud Vision API\footnote{https://cloud.google.com/vision/docs/ocr} for OCR to detect text in images and OpenAI's Whisper model\footnote{https://github.com/openai/whisper} for audio-to-text conversion.
 Note that Whipser is known for hallucination when there is no speech in the audio, thus we applied further data cleaning to validate the transcribed result using OpenAI's \texttt{GPT-4o-mini}.
 For other visual processing, We use \texttt{GPT-4o} handles multimodal sensing, including identifying people and visual elements in images and generating scene descriptions.
 For video processing, as a proof-of-concept, we consider only the first 10 seconds of each video, sampling 10 frames to be analyzed by \texttt{GPT-4o} for content understanding.
 Text is encoded into embeddings using OpenAI's \texttt{text-embedding-3-small} model.
 Currently, we utilize a custom vector database and matrix-based similarity search implemented with NumPy in Python.
 However, for real-world applications, more advanced vector databases (e.g., Pinecone\footnote{https://www.pinecone.io/}) would be necessary to handle larger volumes of personal data.